-Strategic Advisor and Deal Maker - Whitey Bluestein has more than 30 years of successful and high-level experience completing smart deals for clients and employers.
-Over his career, he has negotiated and managed four deals valued at over one billion dollars.
+Strategic Advisor and Deal Maker - Whitey Bluestein has more than 30 years of successful and high-level experience completing smart deals for clients and his companies.
+Over his career, he has negotiated and managed four deals valued at more than one billion dollars each.
 He has negotiated deals with leading companies, including AT&T, Disney, Microsoft, Best Buy, Qualcomm, American Express, Verizon, Intel, T-Mobile, Kaiser Permanente, MetroPCS, British Telecom, Orange and XO, among others.
 Bluestein knows the fine points of negotiation and can help you put together the deal that makes your company successful.
 He has negotiated more than 100 mobile deals over his career involving wireless services, applications, distribution and spectrum.

-Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves (wireless spectrum), VersaPoint (Pan European broadband) and NorthPoint-Canada (broadband), among other for-profit companies, and as an Advisor to Orion.
+Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves (wireless spectrum), VersaPoint (Pan European broadband) and NorthPoint-Canada (broadband), among other for-profit companies, and as an Advisor to Orion and Sparrow Mobile.
 He is currently a strategic advisor to several mobile companies.
 He also serves on the Board of Directors of Friends of the Earth and Center for Mind-Body Medicine, and is a former board member of Bluewater Network and San Francisco Renaissance (now Renaissance Entrepreneurship Center).

 Vendor Selection and Negotiations - A former attorney and a skilled negotiator who has sat on each side of the table representing service providers and customers, Bluestein brings a wealth of experience and perspective into every situation.
 He has negotiated wireless service deals involving voice, data and M2M (AT&T, Verizon, Sprint, T-Mobile, MetroPCS and several regional operators), fixed (Verizon, SBC, PacBell, Ameritech, Bell Atlantic, GTE, and several independent telephone companies) and cable services.
 In fact, a telecom industry veteran said Bluestein has negotiated more wireless deals in his career than anyone in the US.
 He has obtained new services for clients and companies, including the industry's first number portability and collocation, negotiated wholesale service agreements, and created partnerships with incumbent service providers not accustomed to partnering.
 His experience is not limited to telecoms.
 He has worked and produced results for clients in the entertainment, retail, clean tech and healthcare fields as well.